sozialhelden/accessibility-cloud/docs/importing-data.md

 # Converting source-data into the accessibility.cloud format

 Data sources are currently defined using a JSON string.
-To make importing data as flexible and efficient as possible, we seperate the process into small processing modules that are linked together through stream pipes.
+To make importing data as flexible and efficient as possible, we separate the process into small processing modules that are linked together through stream pipes.
 Each module's functionality is customizable using a set of parameters.
+If you have an API, you don't have to change it to make it compatible to accessibility.cloud.

-Here is an exemplary stream chain definition to download and process JSON data from a web API:
+Here is an exemplary import process definition to download and process JSON data from a web API:

 ```json
 [